gege83var/Capscan_Discord/readme.txt

     }
 }

--The token is obtained here : https://discord.com/developers/applications/ By creating a new bot
+-The token & clientId is obtained here : https://discord.com/developers/applications/ By creating a new bot -Guild id is founded directly on Discord with developper mod

 -npm install
 -node index.js